michaelnai/dataminingassignment/README.md

 - Decision Tree and Logistic Regression using SAS

 Milestone 6
-- Suggesting Trade Strategy using Markovitz Portfolio Theory
+- Suggesting Trade Strategy using Markowitz Portfolio Theory
 - Target stock are selected based on Sharpe Ratio
 - Additional Feature Engineering prior to modelling
 - RSI and Moving Average